 Vemurafenib (Zelboraf ®)

-Vemurafenib, also known as Zelboraf ®, is used to treat melanoma that has spread to other parts of the body or that can’t be removed by surgery.
+Vemurafenib (Zelboraf ®) is a targeted therapy used to treat melanoma that has spread or can’t be removed by surgery.

 When vemurafenib is used